trudi-group/ipfs-crawler/eval/README.md

 # Evaluation: Create Statistics Based on Obtained Crawl Data

-Assume you have some ```.csv``` files from running a few crawls.
+Assume you have some ```.csv/.json``` files from running a few crawls.
 In here are some tools to generated a .pdf with a lot of statistics on the crawl.

 **Note that the evaluation may take several hours up to even a day, depending on how much crawl data you have!**